Filing for bankruptcy is a tactic often used to erase large amounts of debt, but nondischargeable debts can prevent that clean slate.

 The first step toward debt resolution is to stop collecting it.

-The average American consumer has four credit cards, and the average balance is more than $6,000, recent data show.
+The average American consumer has 3.84 credit cards, and the average balance is $5,910 in 2022, according to data from Experian.

 Create a Budget

-According to a recent Debt.com survey, 85% of Americans said budgeting helped them get out of or stay out of debt.
+According to a 2022 Debt.com survey, 85% of Americans said making a budget helped them get out of or stay out of debt.

-A monthly plan including income and expenses can help reveal where extra money might be coming in and where spending may be extraneous.
+A monthly plan including income and expenses can help reveal where extra money might be coming in and where you can cut back on unnecessary spending.
 A plan will provide a holistic view of spending habits, allowing for larger decisions to be made about how to change habits in order to fit new, debt-focused priorities.